sophia4422/coding-quiz/README.md

 I hit a large roadblock during this homework.
 I had to restart the JS portion of this project 3 times, as I kept getting an error at the point where I would add my questions array.
 The console would tell me which part was not working but I was unsure how to fix it.

-I created the flow chart below to map out what areas were not working and not working:
+I created this flow chart below to map out what areas were working and not working:

 ![Quiz Flowchart](./assets/images/quiz-flowchart.png)